Prof Monica Craciun

 Extension: (Streatham) 3656

-Prof Monica Craciun joined the University of Exeter in January 2010 as research fellow and took up the position of Professor in Nanoscience and Nanotechnology in April 2017.
-She currently holds a 5-year EPSRC early career fellowship, one of the 10 Engineering Fellowships for Growth awarded to leading UK academics to maintain UK’s leadership in 3 Great British Technologies (identified as Advanced Materials, Robotic and Autonomous Systems, and Synthetic Biology).
+Prof Monica Craciun is Professor in Nanoscience and Nanotechnology in the Engineering Department at the University of Exeter, UK.
+She has over 15 years of research expertise in the areas of Advanced Materials, Nanoscience and Nanotechnology.
+She currently holds one of the 5-year EPSRC Engineering Fellowships for Growth awarded to only 8 UK leading academics for maintaining UK’s research leadership the area of Advanced Materials (identified as one of the Great British Technologies).
 Prof Craciun is/was investigator on more than 30 EPSRC, Royal Society, Innovate UK, EU and industrial research grants with a total funding of over £9.25million.
 At Exeter she is full-time staff of the Centre for Graphene Science and of the Nano Engineering Science and Technology Group.
 Prof Craciun gained a PhD in Applied Physics from Delft University of Technology (The Netherlands), an MSc in Materials Physics (Joseph Fourier University, Grenobe, France), an MSc in Applied Physics (University of Bucharest, Romania) and an MSc in Materials Engineering (Catholic University Leuven, Belgium).
 Before joining Exeter she was postdoctoral researcher at the University of Twente (The Netherlands) and at the University of Tokyo were she was awarded a prestigious fellowship of the Japanese Society for the Promotion of Science.
+Prof Craciun joined the University of Exeter in January 2010 as research fellow and took up the position of Professor in Nanoscience and Nanotechnology in April 2017.

 - Editor for the Nature journal Scientific Reports (Electronics, Photonics and Device Physics)